vladinator1000/blog/content/blog/design-gpu.md

 ## Code as a storage format
 Inspired by [Paper](https://paper.design/), with a twist.
 Treating code as a first class citizen.
 Anything you see on the canvas, you can edit the source of.

+todo: add diagram here

+Here's how it feels to edit a shader and see it update in real time:

 {% video src="/images/design-gpu/inline-editor.mp4" alt="" /%}

 Even though we're persisting the designs as code, we can still have a nice editor experience with parameters and presets.